davidben/tls-trust-expressions/pki-transition-strategies.md

 ### Trust Anchor Negotation with Parallel Issuance

 Trust anchor negotiation enable a second deployment strategy.
 Rather than cross-signing the new key with the old one, the CA could operate both roots in parallel.
-Whenever a subscriber requests a certificate, it issues two parallel chains.
+Whenever an authenticating party requests a certificate, it issues two parallel chains.
 As above, the ACME extensions automate this: the CA simply provides both chains, and server software automatically selects between the two.

 This is a trade-off between CA operational burden and bandwidth.
 Parallel issuance means the CA must maintain two instances of issuing infrastructure.
 But, by doing so, they keep the chains for both the old and new roots small.